Remote Education Provision

 Provision for Remote Education from September 2021

 The guidance for self-isoaltion has changed.
 Pupils no longer need to self isolate if they have been identified as a contact of a positive case of Covid-19 (see Government Guidance for September 2021 below).
-Pupils who have had a positive LFD or PCR test or who display symptoms of Covid-19 will still need to isolate.
+Children who have symptoms of Covid are advised to self isolate for thre days (five days for adults).
 This means that we will no longer need to close whole cohorts or bubbles.

 Will the school continue to offer remote education to self-isolating pupils?

-Individual pupils who are self isolating with sypmptoms or as a result of a positive Covid test, will be able to join their class lessons via Zoom as soon as they are well enough to do so.
+Individual pupils Iin Years 1 to 6 who are self isolating with sypmptoms or as a result of a positive Covid test, will be able to join their class lessons via Zoom as soon as they are well enough to do so.
 This means that pupils will have regular contact with their class teacher and their peers and will be able to keep up to date with the learning that is taking place in class.
 Class teachers will make contact with parents as and when this situation arises, sharing details of Zoom login codes, lesson resources and any other support the school is able to offer.
+Work at home should be completed to the same high standard as we expect in school and will be marked and returned to the pupil.
+Class teachers will maintain regular contact with parents and pupils via class dojo.

 Government Guidance for September 2021 (Taken from the DfE Blog)